Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 type ReceiveEvent = (eventType: string, eventData: unknown) => void;
 ```

-So, solution is rather simple.
-To handle incoming event we should create
+So, the solution is rather simple.
+To handle incoming events we should create a
-function of this type and assign to all 3 paths.
+function of this type and assign it to all 3 paths.

 ## Available events

-This section contains list of events, sent from Telegram: their names,
+This section contains the list of events, sent from Telegram: their names,
-description and parameters.
+description, and parameters.
 Section title means minimal version, from which
-events inside section could be sent.
+events inside the section could be sent.

 ### v6.0